 ** One more thing: Cid, the leader of the Al Bhed -- High Summoner Braska's brother-in-law.
 The Church of Yevon didn't like Braska before he defeated Sin once he married Cid's sister, and their opinion didn't change after he defeated Sin; they just pretended that whole fiasco with the Al Bhed never happened.

-** Even before Home has destroyed, when Rikku explains the significance of their base, and how it brought the Al Bhed together again, she eventually cracks and just buries her face in Wakka's chest, while the destruction continues to rage on around the party.
+** Even before Home has been destroyed, when Rikku explains the significance of their base and how it brought the Al Bhed together again, she eventually cracks and just buries her face in Wakka's chest, while the destruction continues to rage on around the party.